hxmelab/node-red-contrib-bosch-shc/README.md

 This module provides several nodes for interacting with Bosch Smart Home services and edge devices via the local controller API.
 A full documentation of the API can be found [here](https://apidocs.bosch-smarthome.com/local/).

+### Release info

+With the update to v0.1.7 or higher, the configuration of the SHC must be created again if you have created SHC configurations with version v0.0.6 or earlier.
+Therefore, please delete old SHC configurations first and recreate them after the update.

+The reason for this is a change of the certificate handling.
+As of v0.1.7, the certificates are stored in Node-RED.
+This makes the whole thing more secure if Node-RED itself is properly secured.
+After the update you can delete the directory "/certs" in "~/.node-red".

+If you encounter any problem, do not hesitate to create an issue.

 ### Features

 - Local network discovery of the SHC